wjenh/pidp1-mods/Docs/UsingAM1.md

 ## The features and differences

 First, two different assembly modes are supported, generating of **macro1** source and direct generation of rim-lodable binary code.
 While most of the language constructs apply to both, one, *bank*, is not supported by **macro1**.
+Code will still be generated but should just be for reference as any code in extended memory will just overlay code in bank 0.

 Features